dotnet/roslyn/docs/specs/PortablePdb-Metadata.md

 * Parent (ImportScope row id or nil)
 * Imports (Blob index, encoding: [Imports blob](#ImportsBlob))

-ImportScope table is required to be sorted by _Parent_ column.

-There shall be no duplicate rows in the ImportScope table, based upon _Parent_.

 ####<a name="ImportsBlob"></a>Imports Blob
 Imports blob represents all imports declared by an import scope.